mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Note that availability is related to but distinct from centralization.
 For example, if my e-mail provider uses only one server, that server might go down and thus block my access to that function.
 However, this alone is not a cause of centralization.

 Also, it is important to distinguish centralization from anti-competitive concerns (also known as "anti-trust").
-While there are many interactions between these concepts and making provision of the Internet's functions more competitive may be a motivation for avoiding centralization, only courts are authoritative in defining a relevant market and determining whether behaviour is anti-competitive.
+While there are many interactions between these concepts and making provision of the Internet's functions more competitive may be a motivation for avoiding centralization, only courts have the authority to define a relevant market and determine that behaviour is anti-competitive.

 ## Why Centralization is Undesirable {#why}